awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

    done
    ```

-1. After your old nodes finished draining, revoke the security group inbound rules that you authorized earlier\.
+1. After your old nodes finished draining, revoke the security group inbound rules you authorized earlier\.
 Then, delete the AWS CloudFormation stack to terminate the instances\.
 **Note**
-If you attached any additional IAM policies to your old node group IAM role, such as adding permissions for the Kubernetes [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler)\), you can't delete your AWS CloudFormation stack\.
-To delete it, you must detach these additional policies from the role\.
+If you attached any additional IAM policies to your old node group IAM role, such as adding permissions for the Kubernetes [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler)\), detach those additional policies from the role before you can delete your AWS CloudFormation stack\.

    1. Revoke the inbound rules that you created for your node security groups earlier\.
-In these commands, `oldNodes` is the AWS CloudFormation stack name for your older node stack\. `newNodes` is the name of the stack that you're migrating to\.
+In these commands, `oldNodes` is the AWS CloudFormation stack name for your older node stack, and `newNodes` is the name of the stack that you are migrating to\.

       ```
       oldNodes="old_node_CFN_stack_name"